From the Mediterranean to the Black Sea: Turkey's Troubled Waters

 Ian Lesser is vice president at The German Marshall Fund of the United States (GMF) and a member of GMF’s executive team, managing programs across the organization.
 He serves as executive director of the Brussels office of GMF,...

-Alina Inayeh joined GMF in 2007 as the director of the Black Sea Trust for Regional Cooperation, a project dedicated to strengthening cooperation and fostering development in the Black Sea region.
-She is an active practitioner ...
+Alina Inayeh is currently advisor to GMF President Heather Conley.
+She joined GMF in 2007 as the director of the Black Sea Trust for Regional Cooperation, a project dedicated to strengthening cooperation and fostering developme...